-- Had times when you ended up drinking more, or longer, than you intended?
+- Have you had times when you ended up drinking more or longer than you intended?

-- More than once wanted to cut down or stop drinking, or tried to, but couldn’t?
+- Have you more than once wanted to cut down or stop drinking, or tried to, but couldn’t?

-- Spent a lot of time drinking?
-Or being sick or getting over other aftereffects?
+- Have you spent a lot of time drinking or being sick or getting over other aftereffects?

-- Wanted a drink so badly you couldn’t think of anything else?
+- Have you ever wanted a drink so badly you couldn’t think of anything else?

-- Found that drinking—or being sick from drinking—often interfered with taking care of your home or family?
+- Have you found that drinking—or being sick from drinking—often interfered with taking care of your home or family?
 Or caused job troubles?
 Or school problems?

-- Continued to drink even though it was causing trouble with your family or friends?
+- Have you continued to drink even though it was causing trouble with your family or friends?

-- Given up or cut back on activities that were important or interesting to you, or gave you pleasure, in order to drink?
+- Have you given up or cut back on activities that were important or interesting to you, or gave you pleasure, in order to drink?

-- More than once gotten into situations while or after drinking that increased your chances of getting hurt (such as driving, swimming, using machinery, walking in a dangerous area, or having unsafe sex)?
+- Have you gotten into situations while or after drinking that increased your chances of getting hurt (such as driving, swimming, using machinery, walking in a dangerous area, or having unsafe sex) more than once?

-- Continued to drink even though it was making you feel depressed or anxious or adding to another health problem?
+- Have you continued to drink even though it was making you feel depressed or anxious or adding to another health problem?
 Or after having had a memory blackout?

-- Had to drink much more than you once did to get the effect you want?
+- Have you had to drink much more than you once did to get the effect you want?
 Or found that your usual number of drinks had much less effect than before?

-- Found that when the effects of alcohol were wearing off, you had withdrawal symptoms, such as trouble sleeping, shakiness, restlessness, nausea, sweating, a racing heart, or a seizure?
+- Have you found that when the effects of alcohol were wearing off, you had withdrawal symptoms, such as trouble sleeping, shakiness, restlessness, nausea, sweating, a racing heart, or a seizure?
 Or sensed things that were not there?

-To learn more about how to get help for alcohol abuse and addiction, contact our admissions professionals at (855) 638-9268 today.
+To learn more about how to get help for alcohol abuse and alcohol addiction, contact our admissions professionals at (855) 638-9268 today.
 We can help you find the rehab center that best fits your particular needs and design a customized treatment plan to ensure your success in recovery.